-Out of so promising a background, the twentieth century was born in high hopes and aspirations.
-Perhaps there was never a more propitious time for high ideals and dreams than the opening of the twentieth century.
-With a fanfare of trumpets, it moved upon the scene.
+Born out of the Golden Age of the Victorian era, the twentieth century launched in high hopes and aspirations.
 Optimism was the dominant note of the hour.
 Man was going forth in that day as a knight clad in shining armor.
 "Onward and upward forever" was the catch phrase of the new day.
-Just around the comer was the millennial kingdom-coming to pass ipso facto-for man had willed it and had made the world a glorious place!
+Surely just around the comer was the millennial kingdom-coming to pass ipso facto-for man had willed it and made the world a glorious place.

-Now the church, quick to catch the spirit of the age and permeated with this leaven of false hope, spoke bravely of converting the world.
-In the writings of the year 1901 lies an interesting bit of reading on the Lord's Prayer.
-Listen to this kind of daydreaming:
+The church, quick to catch the spirit of the age and permeated with this leaven of false hope, spoke bravely of converting the world.
+In 1901 someone wrote this interesting bit of daydreaming on the Lord's Prayer:

 The Prayer, thus taught us, gives faith and hope that His kingdom is coming.
 The sun's dawning rays on the mountain tops are the assurance that the perfect day will come.
-The best things in individuals and in nations, increasing each decade, are proof of their final prevalence!1
+The best things in individuals and in nations, increasing each decade, are proof of their final prevalence!

-Further, we note that the Student Volunteer Movement of 1912 had as its motto: "The World for Christ in this Generation."
-In later years, a minister identified with this movement told me, "It is hard for me today to realize that at that time we actually believed that the world would be won for Christ within the next few years."
+The Student Volunteer Movement of 1912 also had as its motto: "The World for Christ in this Generation."
+In later years, a minister identified with this movement told me, "It is hard for me today to realize that at that time we actually believed the world would be won for Christ within the next few years."